We Ride: Composition and lyrics

-As a mid-tempo ballad, "We Ride" is a soul and hip hop song.
+As a mid-tempo ballad, "We Ride" is a hip hop, soul and "urban" R&B song.
 According to the digital sheet music published by Musicnotes.com, "We Ride" is written in the key of E♭ major and is set in common time with a moderate dance groove with 80 beats per minute (BPM).
 Rihanna's vocal range in the song spans from the lower note of G♯3 to the higher note of C5.
 The song includes piano keys and guitar strings as part of its instrumental composition, and were provided by Stargate.
 Jazzily Bass of Contactmusic.com commented that "We Ride" incorporates a "teen music sound" into its composition, which features a melodic tap to keep the listener engaged.
 In an interview with Corey Moss of MTV, Rihanna explained the meaning behind the song's lyrics, saying:

 Critical reception

 "We Ride" received positive reviews from music critics.
 David Jeffries of AllMusic praised "We Ride", writing that the song is "an easy-flowing weekend cruiser".
 Spence D. of IGN similarly noted that "We Ride" is a song to which someone can listen to whilst driving, writing that it is a "ubiquitous cruising track that reworks the cliché catch phrase of the new millennium: 'we ride till the day that we die.'"
 Bill Lamb of About.com noted that "We Ride" would appeal most to urban audiences due to its hip-hop composition.
 However, Sal Cinquemani of Slant Magazine was critical of "We Ride", writing that although the song is a "hip hop-influenced club banger", it appeared to be too mature for the singer and her "minor vocal talents".